Condortheburninator/Condortheburninator/README.md

 ### :seedling: currently learning
 super interested in the data engineering space and am currently devouring all things:

-- 🦆 duckdb & ducklake
+- 🦆 duckdb
-- cursor
+- claude code

 #